 As soon as you confirm for an interview schedule, free your whole day’s schedule.
-Your interview may be in the morning but some companies do a one-day processing of applicants and you might just be scheduled for another interview afterward.
+Your interview may be in the morning, but some companies do one-day processing of applicants and you might just be scheduled for another interview afterwards.

-If your interview is in the afternoon, it is best to refrain from scheduling anything prior that might interfere with your travel schedule to the interview.
+If your interview is in the afternoon, it is best to refrain from scheduling anything prior that might interfere with your travel schedule for the interview.

 If you agree to go on an interview with a company, you basically agree with the idea of working for them.
 Equip yourself with knowledge about the company’s history, the organizational composition, their brands or products and their competitors.

 Some interviews start with “What do you know about our company?” and it can make or break your interview.

 4. Prepare Interview Questions